MicrosoftDocs/dynamics365smb-docs-pr.de-ch/business-central/keyboard-shortcuts.md

 ## <a name="keyboard-shortcuts-in-lists"></a>Tastenkombinationen in der Liste

 Die folgende Tabelle beschreibt Tastenkombinationen, die Sie in einer Listenseite verwenden können.
-Die Verknüpfungsaktion ist abhängig davon, ob die Seite in der Listenansicht oder der Ansicht mit nebeneinander angeordnet Fenstern angezeigt wird.
+Die Verknüpfungsaktion ist abhängig davon, ob die Seite in der Listenansicht oder der Kachelansicht angezeigt wird.
 <!--
 > [!Note]
 > In the table that follows, the term *actionable field* refers to a field on which you can do something, like change a value or link to another page.
 In general, the shortcuts will skip over fields that display information that you cannot change from the list (in other words, fields that are read-only).